This course is now CME Accredited!

 Who is Dr. Ray Painter and why is he qualified to teach a coding and billing course?

-The target audience for this activity includes all private practice, salaried, employed or contracted urologists.
+The target audience for this activity includes all private practice, salaried, employed or contracted general surgeons.

 A student is expected to know the basics of coding, billing and documentation and will be able to make a positive contribution to the coding, billing and documentation process.